d3-worgan/head-glasses-model/README.md

 python pull-dataset.py --mode train --classes.txt --max_annotations 10
 ```

-Pull dataset also has options for selecting more specific data from OpenImages e.g.
+Pull dataset also has options for selecting more specific data from OpenImages e.g. (see --help for more info)
 ```
 python pull-dataset.py --mode train --classes.txt --max_annotations 10 --occluded
 ```
-This will include examples where the object is occluded, see --help for more options.

 ### 2. Validate and fix the annotations
 OpenImages is partly produced by automation and so in much of the cases the labels are poor or missing.
-For this reason we need to manually go through the data set and fix / add the labels.
+For this reason we need to manually go through the data set and fix / add the labels if necessary.

 1. Load the data we just downloaded into Yolo_mark
 ```